northern/abrash-black-book/src/chapter-a.md

 in Microsoft C 5.0 (not 6.0) considered this to be a null operation, because any value ORed with 0 remains unchanged (when the destination is system memory, that is; as described above, ORing with 0 is a useful operation when performed to VGA memory).
-Having concluded that it had encountered what amounted to a null op- eration, MSC 5.0 then declined to generate any code at all.
+Having concluded that it had encountered what amounted to a null operation, MSC 5.0 then declined to generate any code at all.

 That was easy enough to fix.
 I just substituted

     *ScreenPtr |= 0xFF;

 which is definitely not a null operation (remember, for our purposes the value ORed with display memory is irrelevant, so 0xFF served just as well as 0).
-MSC 5.0 oblig- ingly assembled the desired OR with memory, and there matters stood until the arrival of MSC 6.0.
+MSC 5.0 obligingly assembled the desired OR with memory, and there matters stood until the arrival of MSC 6.0.

 MSC 6.0 doesn’t think `*ScreenPtr |= 0xFF;` is a null operation—but it doesn’t think